Knoema/knoema-python-driver/README.rst

     data_frame = knoema.get('IMFWEO2017Apr', country='914', subject='ngdp')

 9. "HTTPError:  HTTP Error 400: Bad Request"
-This error can be when you try to delete nonexistent dataset or if you don't have access to delete it.
+This error can appear when you try to delete dataset that doesn't exist or you don't have access rights to it.
 Example::

     knoema.delete('nonexistent_dataset')